 Investing in land is a less expensive way to get into real estate investing, especially long-term.
 Expenses will be low because you won’t be paying a mortgage, property insurance or utility bills.
 The only bill you have to cover is a property tax, which should be pretty minimal.

-Many people who get a good deal on land may choose to not even build on it.
-As long as a property can be built on the land at some point, it should appreciate in value long-term–assuming you recognize what a strong housing market looks like (which we’ll discuss in the next phase).
-Buying land is also a super passive or “hands off” type of real estate investment.
+Many people who get a good deal on land may choose not to build on it.
+As long as a property can be built on the land at some point, it should appreciate in value long-term, assuming you recognize what a strong housing market looks like (which we’ll discuss in the next phase).
+Buying land is also a super passive or “hands-off” type of real estate investment.

-If you’ve ever invested in anything, you probably have at least an idea of what it means to be a passive or active investor.
+If you’ve ever invested in anything, you probably have an idea of what it means to be a passive or active investor.
 There’s no “best” type of investor.
-Rather, it’s all about preference.
-Some people prefer a more hands on, active approach, while others may like the freedom and time that passive investments provide.
-Next we’ll discuss the difference and help you decide the best fit for you.
+Instead, it’s all about preference.
+Some people prefer a more hands-on, active approach, while others may like the freedom and time that passive investments provide.
+Next, we’ll discuss the differences and help you decide the best fit for you.

 Passive Real Estate Investments

-Passive real estate investing is a hands off approach that typically comes with less time and stress.
+Passive real estate investing is a hands-off approach that typically comes with less time and stress.
 Basically, someone else manages your real estate investment.
-However, because you won’t be actively handling your property, these investments can come at a price.
+However, these investments can come at a price because you won’t be actively handling your property.

-• REITs or Real Estate Investment Trusts can be a great option for new investors who may not want to part with a large sum of money.
-REITs let investors buy a portion of a real estate investment property, with the idea that a percentage of any return would go back to you.
+- REITs or Real Estate Investment Trusts can be a great option for new investors who may not want to part with a large sum of money.
+REITs let investors buy a portion of a real estate investment property with the idea that a percentage of any return would go back to them.
 If you’re only looking to invest between $500 or $5,000, check out REITs.
 They’re easy to find and set up online.

-• Turnkey Rentals – Turnkey rentals are ready to rent.
+- Turnkey Rentals—Turnkey rentals are ready to rent.
 Oftentimes, these types of rentals will be managed by a property manager or management team where the owner would pay a fee every month.
-While that takes money out of the investors pocket, it’s worth it if you can’t or don’t want to manage the property.
-Plus, a lot of expenses, including property management fees are tax deductible
+While that takes money out of the investors’ pocket, it’s worth it if you can’t or don’t want to manage the property.
+Plus, a lot of expenses, including property management fees, are tax deductible.

-• Buy-and-hold Single Family Rentals* – This type of investment is considered passive, assuming a property manager/management team oversees day-to-day operations and responsibilities.
+- Buy-and-hold single-family rentals—This type of investment is considered passive, assuming a property manager or management team oversees day-to-day operations and responsibilities.

 Active Real Estate Investments

-Active real estate investments can produce better returns but they take a lot more time, energy and experience.
-Real estate professionals and landlords would be considered active investors.
+Active real estate investments can produce better returns, but they require a lot more time, energy, and experience.
+Real estate professionals and landlords are considered active investors.

 Phase II: What to Look For in a Rental Property & Rental Market

-There are a few key indicators you should always look for in a strong housing market.
-Population growth, appreciation or equity growth and job growth.
+There are a few key indicators you should always look for in a strong housing market: population growth, appreciation or equity growth, and job growth.
 If all of these statistics are trending up, chances are it’s a strong housing market.
-A few other factors to consider when looking at different markets is, median household income, median home prices and average monthly rents.
+A few other factors to consider when looking at different markets are median household income, median home prices, and average monthly rents.

-• Get an Inspection & Appraisal – Even if you aren’t financing the property, it’s best practice to order both a third-party inspection and appraisal.
+- Get an inspection & appraisal – Even if you aren’t financing the property, it’s best practice to order a third-party inspection and appraisal.

-• Get the right insurance (if financing) – Interest rates are extremely low right now.
-And even though lenders have tightened their standards during the pandemic, if you can qualify, you’ll get a crazy good rate right now.
-It’s also usually a smart idea to get pre-approved on a loan within your budget before finding a rental property.
+- Get pre-approved – It’s also usually a smart idea to get pre-approved on a loan within your budget before finding a rental property.

 Check out more due diligence tips for smart buyers.